ldn-softdev/jtc/User Guide.md

 I.e., if a search lexeme appears as the first one in the walk-path, then the search will be done from the root, otherwise from the node in JSON where a prior lexeme has stopped.

-By default (if no one-letter suffix is given), a search lexeme will perform a search of _JSON string_ values only (i.e. it won't match
+By default (if no one-letter suffix is given), a search lexeme will perform a search of _JSON string_ values only (i.e., it won't match
 _JSON numerical_ or _JSON boolean_ or _JSON null_ values).
 E.g., following search finds a match:
 ```
 bash $ <ab.json jtc -w'<New York>'